Created on: 26 Mar 2007 | Last modified: 23 Jun 2020

 - Graduate Early Years Practitioners who have a BA (Childhood Practice)

 - Teachers or lecturers, resident in Scotland, who have applied for asylum in the UK

 - PhD students in HEIs who are employed to teach (other than on a full-time contract) in the same educational institute (free membership).

 A teacher or lecturer, resident in Scotland, holding a teaching qualification obtained furth of Scotland, and whose application for asylum in the UK has been successful or is awaiting a decision shall be eligible for admission as an Associate Member of the Institute without payment of fees or contribution while seeking registration with the General Teaching Council for Scotland or a teaching or lecturing post in Scotland.

 Associate members shall be entitled to the rights and privileges of ordinary membership except that they shall be ineligible to vote in any Institute election or at any Institute meeting or to hold any post or office within the Institute.
 Associate Members shall be members of the Local Association in the area of their residence.

 A teacher or lecturer shall not be eligible for Associate membership when otherwise eligible for full membership.

-For further information contact Membership department at email@example.com or telephone 0131 220 2268
+For further information email the Membership department or call 0131 220 2268